 Initially, you’ll have a bias against it since you can’t help but compare it with your current property, plus the foreclosed property is in frail condition after years of neglect and lack of upkeep.
 But have a neutral mindset, since most likely, you have not yet discovered its inherent advantages or you are already used to the disadvantages of your current residence (scheduled brownouts, dimly lit streets, or one-hour commute to work).

 Is there anything I should know but failed to ask?

 Foreclosed properties may have other factors outside of the house.
-Was there an unsolved murder case or former resident who committed suicide in the neighborhood?
-Is the place far from the police station that robberies or burglaries in the community are a typical incidence?
-Is it near a dump site or a factory that discharge toxic fumes?
+Was there an unsolved murder case or a former resident who committed suicide in the neighborhood?
+Is the place far from the police station where robberies or burglaries in the community are a typical incidence?
+Is it near a dump site or a factory that discharges toxic fumes?
 Or is it far from the pleasant neighborhood as advertised as it suffers from various forms of pollution?

 Such due diligence on the part of a buyer is significant because, in many cases, properties are sold on an “as is where is the basis,” which means what you see is what you get.
 Get help from your future neighbors or assign someone to pay the property/neighborhood a visit if you can’t visit physically.

-Have this copy printed out as you go through the details with an agent or selling party?
-Conversation should be very brief — less than half an hour — to evaluate if this foreclosed property is for you or not.
+Has this copy printed out as you go through the details with an agent or selling party?
+The conversation should be very brief — less than half an hour — to evaluate if this foreclosed property is for you or not.